What Is A Separation Agreement?

 How Do Separation Agreements Become Court Orders?

 Prior to the COVID-19 pandemic, separation agreements had to be approved by the court at an uncontested hearing.
 Due to the pandemic, the court now permits separation agreements to be approved without a Court appearance, otherwise known as “on the papers.”
 The agreement, together with signed, sworn affidavits of both parties and a joint request for entry of judgment of dissolution of marriage must be submitted to the court.
-A judge will review your separation agreement to ensure that its terms are fair and equitable under the circumstances and that the custody and parenting schedule, if appliable, is in the best interests of the child(ren).
+A judge will review your agreement to ensure that its terms are fair and equitable under the circumstances and that the custody and parenting schedule, if appliable, is in the best interests of the child(ren).
 Each party’s signed, sworn affidavit must include basic background information, as well as statements that you believe that the separation agreement is fair and equitable under the circumstances, that you read and understand its terms, that no one forced or coerced you to sign it, and that you signed it of your own free will.
 After the judge has reviewed the separation agreement and is satisfied with the statements contained in each party’s affidavit, the separation agreement will be approved and entered as a court order.

 How Do I Enforce The Terms Of An Agreement?